cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 incorporate PQ algorithms while still meeting compliance requirements based on traditional algorithms.

-In this document, we define constructions for hybrid KEMs based on combining a traditional algorithm and a PQ KEM.
+In this document, we define generic constructions for hybrid KEMs based on combining a traditional algorithm and a PQ KEM.
 The aim of this document is provide a small set of techniques for constructing hybrid KEMs designed to achieve specific security properties given conforming component algorithms, which should make it